froest2012/python/README.md

 	the python lib downloaded
 ### docsets
 	the code to make Dash doc and the data which will inserted into the database of sqlite
+### poj
+	the code to solve poj question with python